“We are mosaics – pieces of light, love, history, stars – glued together with magic and music and words.”

 She first moved to Moscow, and then lived in the United Kingdom, Belgium, Italy, and France.
 She studied diplomacy, international business management, the history of art and collecting.
 She spent days on end in art museums, learned languages, made friends from all over the world, discovering and collecting pieces of herself here and there.
 The latest addition was Paris and the art of collage.

 Daria has a PhD in international relations and is an expert on the geopolitics of cultural heritage.
 She is a business woman by day, an artist whenever inspired, a poet in mind, and a traveller every chance she gets.
 “It feels like I have several lives in one.”
 She does not feel she has to choose; she lives her life, her way.
+A woman every bit a collage in herself.

 I order a glass of Prosecco.
 We toast.
 First sip and the conversation flows, naturally, to music, love, prose, poetry, travel, and, inevitably, art.